 Home education allows for a fully customized learning plan and environment.
 Homeschoolers have zero requirement to replicate any aspect of public education – not the pedagogy, standards, scope/sequence, calendar year, school day, attendance requirements, or anything else.

 Families may choose the what, when, and how for their children’s learning.
 Although the NH home ed statute, RSA 193-A, has a list of broad subjects – science, math, language, government, history, health, reading, writing, spelling, history of the US and NH constitutions, as well as exposure to and appreciation of art and music – that must be covered at some point in the child’s home ed program, families are free to choose any materials to use, when to study those topics, and for how long and to what degree.

-To underscore this, the home ed graduation requirement has families self-certify that their students completed the equivalent of 12th grade.
+To underscore this, the home ed graduation requirement has families self-certify that their students completed the equivalent of high school.
 That does not mean replicating the local public school or state’s graduation requirements.
 Instead, families can base it on the teen’s post-secondary goals and use those requirements to essentially work backwards and develop the high-school plan based on those goals.
 Keep in mind that families must cover the broad subjects specified in statute during the student’s gr 1 to 12 years.

 Even for younger students, following their passions and interests will encourage them to be more participative and engaged.
 It also lays the groundwork for them to take ownership of their learning as they get older.
 It fosters being a life-long learner.

 Families may follow their local district or the state’s standards if they choose, particularly if the intention is to homeschool only briefly.
 However, it is not a requirement and no guarantee home education achievement is accepted by the school towards graduation.
 We developed material to help families who end their home ed program to try to maximize transferred “credits,” but ultimately it is determined by the public school authorities.